 You can fool all the people some of the time, and some of the people all the time, but you cannot fool all the people all the time.

-As regards DSM’s 3rd criterion—“[The narcissist] believes that he or she is ‘special’ and unique and can only be understood by, or should associate with, other special or high-status people”—we can grasp that narcissists try so hard to ingratiate themselves with highly ranked individuals in order to keep their falsely elevated self-evaluation “anchored” in reality.
-Still, just below the surface, what’s revealed here is (as I suggested in a 2013 PT post) “a degree of insecurity vastly beyond anything they might be willing to avow” (“6 Signs of Narcissism You May Not Know About”).
+The DSM’s 3rd criterion: The narcissist "believes that he or she is ‘special’ and unique and can only be understood by, or should associate with, other special or high-status people.”
+We can grasp that narcissists try so hard to ingratiate themselves with highly ranked individuals to keep their falsely elevated self-evaluation “anchored” in reality.
+Still, just below the surface, what’s revealed here is (as I suggested in a 2013 PT post) “a degree of insecurity vastly beyond anything they might be willing to avow”.

-And these self-esteem deficits link to DSM’s 4th criterion: the narcissist’s “requir[ing] excessive admiration.”
+And these self-esteem deficits link to the DSM’s 4th criterion: The narcissist’s “requir[ing] excessive admiration.”
 Obviously, the loftier the station of the person admiring them, the more meaningful to them such adulation will be.
-If narcissists so often fish for compliments—ideally, from those with high status, or who seem to reflect the success, power, brilliance, or beauty they themselves crave—they make themselves that much more vulnerable to those who would gladly offer them such adulation, but only to serve their own purposes.
+If narcissists so often fish for compliments—ideally, from those of high status, or who seem to reflect the success, power, brilliance, or beauty they themselves crave—they make themselves that much more vulnerable to those who would gladly offer them such adulation, but only to serve their own purposes.

 These envied others, frequently exhibiting narcissistic traits themselves, “play into” the narcissist’s overblown pride so that, pivotally, they can employ the narcissist’s defenses against them.
-Furthermore, the narcissist’s egocentricity, or conceit, can render them blind to others’ self-interest motives.
+Furthermore, the narcissist’s egocentricity, or conceit, can render them blind to others’ motives of self-interest.
 And in their tunnel vision, they may not be able to detect that their perceived friends are actually using them.
-(For the narcissist is so exclusively focused on how he or she can use them.)

 In short, narcissists often inspire their victims with vindictiveness.
-Over time those they’ve harmed—taunted, offended, insulted, provoked, or outraged—have learned that the best way to avenge themselves against the cruelty of these master manipulators is either to (1) exploit to the max their everlasting need to be commended, sucked up to, or acclaimed; or (2) goad them into getting so out-of-control angry that they’re driven to say or do something ruinous to their welfare.
+Over time those they’ve harmed have learned that the best way to avenge themselves against the cruelty of these master manipulators is either to exploit to the max their everlasting need to be commended, sucked up to, or acclaimed; or goad them into getting so out-of-control angry that they’re driven to say or do something ruinous to their welfare.
 As regards the latter, when narcissists are “taken over” by their single, most self-sabotaging emotion—that is, their predominate rage—their judgment is seriously impaired, rendering them totally incapable of considering the consequences of unleashing their fury.

 It’s precisely because they’re so abusive themselves that, as Vaknin succinctly puts it: “Narcissists attract abuse.”
 And elaborating on this rudimentary point, he adds: